openlibhums/janeway/docs/source/editor/typesetting.rst

 Supplementary Files
 -------------------
-Authors can upload supplementary files to Janeway as part of their submission.
-If the intention is to host the file on Janeway you can create a Supplementary File object and assign it a DOI.
+Authors are able to upload supplementary files to Janeway as part of their submission.
+If the intention is to host the file on Janeway Editors can create a Supplementary File object and assign it a DOI within Janeway.
 This section is located at the bottom of the Typesetting Article page.
 If the file isn't already uploaded to Janeway you can opt to upload a new file.

 .. tip:: You should create the supplementary file object in advance of sending the article for typesetting where possible and notify the typesetter (if you use external typesetters).
+They will be able to see the file record and the DOI that has been assigned to it.

 .. figure:: ../nstatic/typesetting/supp_files.gif
    :class: with-border